-- Fast-tracking the primary review to improve standards, ease teacher workloads, and streamline the system.
-This will also free up funds to invest in other priorities such as special educational needs and improving maths outcomes. - As new technologies, such as Al, change our world, we need a responsive education system that enables everyone to continue learning by introducing opportunities to help adults upskill.
-While also ensuring our Population Management policy is linked to remaining skills gaps. - Investing in pastoral staff to provide prompt support to students when needed, enabling teachers to teach and benefitting all students. - A suite of policies built by locals.
-We recognise that policy is more important than personality and that we can be more effective working as a team than on our own.
-FOR THE FULL MANIFESTO VISIT: www.forwardguernsey.org
+- andards, ease teacher workloads, and funds to invest in other priorities such as special es. - ld, we need a responsive education system g by introducing opportunities to help adults agement policy is linked to remaining skills gaps. - pt support to students when ing all students. - cognise that policy is more important ore effective working as a team than O VISIT: www.forwardguernsey.org